nihzh/nihzh.github.io/docs/Liverpool/328-High Performance Computing.md

 Slow down parallel code by sorcing cynchronisation
 - sometimes necessary for correctness
 - remove while ensuring correctness
-`#pragma omp barrier`: Manually place a varrier at some point in a parallel region, any thread that reaches a point in the code where it says `#pragma omp barrier` must wait until all other threads have reached that point
+`#pragma omp barrier`: Manually place a barrier at some point in a parallel region, any thread that reaches a point in the code where it says `#pragma omp barrier` must wait until all other threads have reached that point

 ### First touch (NUMA)
 The memory addresses in C pointers are *virtual memory address*